spandian-godaddy/vps4/vps4-scheduler/scheduler.md

 The scheduler will call the 'execute' method of the Job class when it is time to run the job.
 Inside the 'execute' method the Job can call/execute any code including api's exposed by other micro-services.
-A Job should be annotated with two annotations,
+A Job should be annotated with the @JobMetadata annotation.
+The @JobMetadata annotation has 3 elements, which are described below
-1. @Product: represents the product that this job is associated with
+1. product: represents the product that this job is associated with
-2. @JobGroup: represents the job group that this job is associated with
+2. jobGroup: represents the jobGroup that this job is associated with
+3. jobRequestType: represents the Job request data class that is associated with this job class

 > An example Job might look something like:

-    @Product("vps4")
-    @JobGroup("backups")
+    @JobMetadata(
+        product = "vps4",
+        jobGroup = "backups",
+        jobRequestType = Vps4BackupJobRequest.class
+    )
     public class Vps4BackupJob extends SchedulerJob {
         private static final Logger logger = LoggerFactory.getLogger(Vps4BackupJob.class);

-        Request request;
+        Vps4BackupJobRequest request;

         @Override
         public void execute(JobExecutionContext context) throws JobExecutionException {